8 Symptoms Of Cyclothymic Disorder And When To Seek Help

 • Having trouble with memory, concentration, or decision-making.
 During a depressive episode, lapses in memory may occur.
 Concentration may appear fragmented, and tasks that would otherwise be simple might feel overwhelming.

 Cyclothymia symptoms are not as pronounced as those of “classic” bipolar disorder; it often goes undiagnosed and, therefore, untreated.
 This may be especially true because many people who experience hypomanic symptoms don’t view them as disruptive, even though they may still lead to consequences.
-More often, depressive symptoms are what motivate a person to get help, though they still may not realize that what they’re experiencing is cyclothymic disorder rather than another mental illness.
+More often, depressive symptoms are what motivates a person to get help, though they still may not realize that what they’re experiencing is cyclothymic disorder rather than another mental illness.

 Takeaway